Dolamide/HSR-HS16/PrFm/haskell.md

     * Function applications are **left associative** (eg. `add x y z` = `((add x)y)z`)

+**It is good practice to define the type of a function prior to starting to define the function itself**

 ### Polymorphic Functions

 Polymorphic Functions are Type Variables where the type is substituted wit a a placeholder.
 These type parameters must be lowercase and are usually a single character.
 Example `length :: [a] -> Int` or `zip :: [a] => [b] -> [(a,b)]`